rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ## How sensor readings **were cleaned**

-By default all of the loggers store sensor readings in generic calibrations, so each reading needs to be re-calibrated using its specific calibration before it can be used in analysis.
+By default all of the loggers store sensor readings in generic calibration, so each reading needs to be re-calibrated using its specific calibration before it can be used in analysis.

 > An anemometer measures wind speeds by counting the number of rotations per second or frequency of its spinning cups.
 To convert frequency to wind speed we need to know an anemometer's calibration[^XAR].